-Since early colonisation, Aboriginal people have, and continue to experience complex and intergenerational trauma through a history of racist and discriminatory government policies such as the forced removal of children and disconnection from country, Community, and culture.
-The ongoing effects of colonisation have led to significant inequalities and poorer health outcomes for Aboriginal people across Australia.
+Since early colonisation, Aboriginal people have, and continue to experience complex and intergenerational trauma through a history of racist and discriminatory government policies such as the forced removal of children and disconnection from country, Community, and culture.1The ongoing effects of colonisation have led to significant inequalities and poorer health outcomes for Aboriginal people across Australia.

-Doc #: Doc manager: Position responsible for reviewing this document RTO: 20739 Reviewed date: Record the date this will be uploaded to LOGIQC Uncontrol Uncontrolled document once printed.
+Uncontrolled document once printed.
 Please refer to LOGIQC for latest version of this document